FaisalUmair/udemy-downloader-gui/CONTRIBUTING.md

 Edit meta.json file and update the LANGUAGE_NAME or LANGUAGE_SHORTNAME.

-Beaware that any change in LANGUAGE_SHORTNAME might also require to rename the actual file in the `locale` folder.
+Beware that any change in LANGUAGE_SHORTNAME might also require to rename the actual file in the `locale` folder.

 `2.
 Commit changes and make Pull request`
 Follow Step 2 of How to Section